-4.4 According to the current background information available, the situation in Mogadishu is not at present of such nature that everybody returning to the area in and around Mogadishu may be deemed to be at a real risk of abuse contrary to Section 7 (2) of the Aliens Act and article 3 of the European Convention on Human Rights, solely as a result of his presence in the area.
+4.7 According to the current background information available, the situation in Mogadishu is not at present of such nature that everybody returning to the area in and around Mogadishu may be deemed to be at a real risk of abuse contrary to section 7 (2) of the Aliens Act and article 3 of the Convention for the Protection of Human Rights and Fundamental Freedoms, solely as a result of his presence in the area.

-4.5 Like the Refugee Appeals Board, the State party cannot accept as a fact that the author presently risks being subjected to torture and to inhuman or degrading treatment in the event of his return to Somalia due to his clan affiliation.
-It appears from the background information available, that clan affiliation no longer plays the same role as previously in Mogadishu and that there is no one in Mogadishu who is at risk of attacks or persecution only because of his or her clan affiliation.
-As regards the author’s statement that, in the event of his return to Mogadishu, he would have no clan protection because he belonged to the Bagadi clan, the State party finds that this cannot lead to a different assessment.
-According to the background information available, the protection of individuals no longer depends on a person’s clan affiliation.
+4.8 Like the Refugee Appeals Board, the State party cannot accept as a fact that the author presently risks being subjected to torture and to inhuman or degrading treatment in the event of his return to Somalia owing to his clan affiliation.
+It appears from the background information available that clan affiliation no longer plays the same role in Mogadishu as it previously did and that no one in Mogadishu is at risk of attacks or persecution owing solely to his or her clan affiliation.
+As regards the author’s statement that in the event of his return to Mogadishu he would have no clan protection because he belonged to the Bagadi clan, the State party finds that this cannot lead to a different assessment.
+According to the same background information available, the protection of individuals no longer depends on a person’s clan affiliation.

-4.6 The fact that the author’s family, prior to its departure from Somalia in 1992, was perceived to support Siad Barre due to its clan affiliation cannot lead to a different conclusion, nor can the author’s claim that revenge killings still happen.
+4.9 The fact that the author’s family, prior to its departure from Somalia in 1992, was perceived to support Siad Barre because of its clan affiliation cannot lead to a different conclusion, nor can the author’s claim that revenge killings still happen.
 The conflicts of the author’s family with persons in opposition to Siad Barre and his supporters occurred a very long time ago and the author had not been personally involved in his family’s previous conflicts, which means that he appears to be a low-profile individual in connection with these conflicts.
 The author stated at the hearing before the Refugee Appeals Board on 4 September 2014 that his father had never spoken with the author about his family’s conflicts in Somalia, including his family’s close affiliation with Siad Barre, and the author stated that he had no deep knowledge of Somalia, including the political situation in the country.

-4.7 As to the author’s statement on his individual circumstances, including that he has no family and social network in Somalia and that he has no knowledge of the community and the traditions in Somalia, the State party observes that this in itself does not justify asylum.
+4.10 As to the author’s statement on his individual circumstances, including that he has no family and social network in Somalia and that he has no knowledge of the community and the traditions in Somalia, the State party observes that this in itself does not justify asylum.

-4.8 The State party cannot accept as a fact that the author will be considered an IDP in the event of his return to Somalia.
+4.11 The State party cannot accept as a fact that the author will be considered an internally displaced person in the event of his return to Somalia.
 It appears from the details of the case, including the interview report made by the Danish Immigration Service on 28 January 2014 and the author’s statement to the Refugee Appeals Board on 4 September 2014, that he was born in Mogadishu and that he lived there until he was five years old.
-The circumstance that the author’s family fled from its original village to Mogadishu is of no significance to the assessment of whether the author is to be considered an IDP.
+The circumstance that the author’s family fled from its original village to Mogadishu is of no significance to the assessment of whether the author is to be considered an internally displaced person.